quantori/FastqHeat/README.md

 ### FTP

-Will download files using FTP and `curl`.
+Will download files directly from ENA.

 ## CLI